 Prediabetes occurs when the blood glucose levels are higher than normal, but there aren’t any other criteria for diabetes.
-Similar to diabetes, the prediabetes might put you at risk of obtaining cardiovascular disease.
+Similar to diabetes, prediabetes might put you at risk of obtaining cardiovascular disease.

-You should know that you can prevent the progression of prediabetes into diabetes with the proper exercise and diet.
+You should know that you can prevent the progression of prediabetes into diabetes with proper exercise and diet.

 High glucose levels might slowly obstruct the ability of the beta cells to produce insulin.
 In that case, the pancreas is actually forced to overcompensate, and the insulin levels stay high.

 Over time, this can permanently damage the pancreas.
 The increased glucose in the blood might lead to changes which in turn might cause hardening of the blood vessels, i.e., atherosclerosis.

 Damage to the blood vessels and high glucose levels might cause different complications.